Separating Quantum and Classical Advice with Good Codes: Technical Overview

 \paragraph{A Final Complication.} It seems that this rather simple argument completes our separation; after all, by switching to using multiplicity codes (rather than folded Reed-Solomon codes as in \cite{YZ24,LLPY23,BDK24}), we have been able to rule out all possible $\QCMA$ algorithms.
 Sadly, we have to deal with one final and rather subtle issue, which has to do with the parameters of the multiplicity codes: in the process of obtaining excellent list recovery/expansion from our multiplicity codes, we are forced to make the relative rate of our (primary) code sub-constant, which means our dual code now has sub-constant relative distance!
 Recalling that our error distribution should concentrate on vectors with Hamming weight roughly $n/2$, we observe that this level of noise is now likely intolerable as there may not even exist a unique decoding most of the time under this error distribution.

 Our solution is relatively simple, and it uses the generous amount of flexibility that the \cite{Reg09,YZ24} algorithm affords us.
-Instead of using a completely random function $H$, we will instead make our function \emph{biased} in favor of 0 (reminiscent of a recent strategy employed by \cite{GGJL25}).
+Instead of using a completely random function $H$, we will instead make our function \emph{biased} in favor of 0 (reminiscent of recent strategies employed by \cite{GGJL25, GGKM} in the context of communication complexity and low-depth implementations of the Yamakawa-Zhandry algorithm).
 That is, for each element $\sigma \in \Sigma$, $H(i, \sigma)$ will take on the value 0 with probability $p \gg \frac{1}{2}$.
 Thus, for $x = 0^n$, we can expect the error vectors in $\QFT \ket{\phi_1}$ to have Hamming weight $\approx n(1-p)$, drastically reducing the amount of noise that we are required to decode from with respect to $C^{\perp}$.

 This change does not come for free, however: unlike in \cite{GGJL25}, where the goal was to invert only $x = 0^n$, we need to be able to invert many $x$'s, including those with large Hamming weight.
 By biasing $H$ towards 0, on inputs like $x = 1^n$, we create an error distribution which has expected Hamming weight $\approx np \gg n/2$, thereby \emph{worsening} our ability to invert!